 SSL certificates are critical for securing websites, web applications, and APIs.
 They encrypt data in transit, verify server authenticity, and build user trust.
-However, SSL certificates have a limited lifespan, typically ranging from 90 days to one year.
+However, SSL certificates have a limited lifespan; as of the industry update on March 15, 2026, all publicly trusted certificates are capped at a maximum of 200 days.
 When a certificate expires, visitors encounter security warnings, some services stop working, and it can affect search engine rankings.

 Monitoring SSL certificate expiration is essential to maintain secure and uninterrupted online services.
-While there are many methods to check SSL certificates, Dotcom-Monitor provides an easy way to monitor SSL/TLS certificates for expiry, validity, and chain trust, giving teams peace of mind and preventing unexpected downtime.
+While there are many methods to check SSL certificates, Dotcom-Monitor provides an easy way to monitor SSL/TLS certificates for expiry, validity, and chain trust, an important component of full API observability, giving teams peace of mind and preventing unexpected downtime.

 This guide explains how to check SSL certificate expiration dates, the role of SSL monitoring, best practices for maintaining visibility, and how Dotcom-Monitor can help you stay ahead of SSL expiry issues.